+356-2033-01-78

 Investors and their family members receive Malta permanent residence cards within 6 months or more.
 The residency status granted is permanent and lifelong.

-Benefits of Malta PR by investment
+9 benefits of Malta PR by investment

-Moving to Malta or creating a plan B residence
+Creating a plan B residence

 Visa-free travel across the Schengen Area